-When you join the Richardson High School Band, you are becoming a part of an organization legacy of excellence, built on the dedication and hard work of its directors, parents, alumni and members.
+When you join the Richardson High School Band, you are becoming a part of a legacy of excellence, built on the dedication and hard work of its directors, parents, alumni and members.
 In order for such a large organization to operate at the level which we strive to achieve, it takes cooperation from all three parts of the RHS Band family.
 As a result of this cooperation, you will make friends and memories that will last a lifetime; you will achieve outstanding musical accomplishments; you will learn the value of hard work; you will be an integral part of something excellent.
-Understand up front, however, that all of this comes at a price.
-As parents and students, by joining the RHS Band, you are entering to an agreement with the band family.